US officials postpone interviews with asylum seekers held in Australian camps

 She was also asked whether she had links with any political groups in Iran.

-Mr Behrouz Boochani, a Kurdish Iranian man who has been held on Manus Island for nearly four years, said there was some small consolation from Mr Trump's "dumb deal" tweet.
+Behrouz Boochani, a Kurdish Iranian man who has been held on Manus Island for nearly four years, said there was some small consolation from Trump's "dumb deal" tweet.

 "Since the day this deal was announced, we have been living with uncertainty over whether it will happen," he said.
 "Trump's twitter helps us in some ways as we know it will not happen."